Researchers discover that calcifications in the eye increase risk for progression to advanced AMD

-Experts from Queen's University Belfast, working in partnership with The University of Alabama at Birmingham and in collaboration with UK material scientists and US clinical ophthalmology practices, made the ground-breaking discovery that the calcified nodules in the retina – the thin layer of tissue that lines the back of the eye – increase the risk for progression to advanced AMD more than six times.
+Experts from Queen’s University Belfast, working in partnership with the University of Alabama of Birmingham and in collaboration with UK material scientists and US clinical ophthalmology practices, made the ground-breaking discovery that the calcified nodules in the retina – the thin layer of tissue that lines the back of the eye – increase the risk for progression to advanced AMD more than six times.

 The findings could revolutionise treatment options for people with age-related macular degeneration (AMD), which is the leading cause of vision impairment in older individuals worldwide.

 There is no current treatment for the majority of patients with AMD and irreversible visual loss has been associated with depression and other health problems.